Summer project examples

-During each Summer Project, teachers create an Education Transfer Plan (ETP) to bring their experiences back to students.
-Below is a sample of Summer Projects that teachers have completed.
+As part of the Ignited program, teachers create an Education Transfer Plan to bring their experiences back to students.
+Below is a sample of projects that teachers have completed.

 Teacher: Valery Lynn

 Fellowship Title: Francis Research Lab Fellow